raleel/mythras-srd/0002_Characters.md

 ### Action Points

 How often a character can act in a Combat Round is determined by Action Points.
-All _Mythras Imperative_ characters have 2 Action Points.
+All _Mythras_ _Imperative_ characters have 2 Action Points.

 ### Damage Modifier

 Larger and stronger characters and creatures may gain additional damage in certain situations; conversely, weaker and smaller characters may reduce the damage they can inflict.
-The Damage ModifierIt is generally used in combat situations but can also be used when attempting to break objects.
+The Damage Modifier is generally used in combat situations but can also be used when attempting to break objects.
 The Damage Modifier is an extra die roll which is either added to, or subtracted from, the damage inflicted by the weapon or tool.
 If a negative Damage Modifier takes a weapon's damage to zero or below, then no damage at all has been inflicted.

 Add together STR and SIZ and consult the Damage Modifier table, below.